Yale settles inequity complaint over female doctors’ pay

 “We are fighting hard for women to have the same pay as men,” Dr. Elizabeth Jonas, the co-chair of the Committee on the Status of Women in Medicine at Yale’s School of Medicine, told the newspaper.
 “I think the problem will never be solved until the university publishes all salaries and pays according to a scale set by rank and seniority.”

 The settlement requires that Yale conduct internal audits and keep all records relevant to the violation.
-The school also must submit progress reports.
+The school also must submit progress reports through September 2022 detailing any pay adjustments on the cardiologists’ professional track.